chschnell/build-qt5-rpi/README.md

 Once the build is complete you'll find these files and subdirectories in the host's build directory:

  * `./build/` - Qt's build directory.
+Created during the `init` stage.
 See `build/config.summary` for a summary of Qt's feature auto-detection.
- * `./build-qt5-rpi.conf` - Build configuration file, created in the `init` stage.
+ * `./build-qt5-rpi.conf` - Build configuration file, created during the `init` stage.
- * `./qt-everywhere-opensource-host_5.9.4_amd64.deb` - Contains a copy of the Raspbian sysroot `/usr/local/qt5-rpi-sysroot` (armhf), a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf) and a copy of the Qt host tools `/usr/local/qt5` (amd64 or i386).
+ * `./qt-everywhere-opensource-host_5.9.4_amd64.deb` - Created at the end of the `install` stage, contains a copy of the Raspbian sysroot `/usr/local/qt5-rpi-sysroot` (armhf), a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf) and a copy of the Qt host tools `/usr/local/qt5` (amd64 or i386).
 The installer copies host tools (`bin/qmake` etc.) into `/usr/local` to make them directly available through the default `PATH`.
 Depends on: `build-essential` and `crossbuild-essential-armhf`.
- * `./qt-everywhere-opensource-rpi_5.9.4_armhf.deb` - Contains a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf).
+ * `./qt-everywhere-opensource-rpi_5.9.4_armhf.deb` - Created at the end of the `install` stage, contains a copy of the Qt sdk and runtime `/usr/local/qt5-rpi` (armhf).
 The Qt shared libraries are automatically registered and unregistered with a `ldconfig` trigger.
 Depends on all non-dev packages that were installed in the build environment.
 Also depends on `ttf-mscorefonts-installer` for improved fonts and on `upower` to counter the `org.freedesktop.UPower.GetDisplayDevice` warnings from Qt.
- * `./sysroot.img` - Locally modified copy of a Raspbian image.
+ * `./sysroot.img` - Created during the `mksysroot` stage.
+Locally modified copy of a Raspbian image.

 The script also creates these directories:

- * `/usr/local/qt5/` - Qt host tools (`qmake` and others) in host's architecture (amd64 or i386)
+ * `/usr/local/qt5/` - Created during the `install` stage, contains Qt host tools (`qmake` and others) in host's architecture (amd64 or i386)
- * `/usr/local/qt5-rpi/` - Qt sdk and runtime (libraries, headers and examples) for Raspberry Pi (armhf)
+ * `/usr/local/qt5-rpi/` - Created during the `install` stage, contains Qt sdk and runtime (libraries, headers and examples) for Raspberry Pi (armhf)
- * `/usr/local/qt5-rpi-sysroot/` - Raspberry Pi sysroot for cross-building Qt applications (armhf)
+ * `/usr/local/qt5-rpi-sysroot/` - Created during the `mksysroot` stage, contains Raspberry Pi sysroot for cross-building Qt applications (armhf)

 ## Troubleshooting and support